developer-onizuka/what_is_GPUDirect-Storage/README.md

 The case of DMA between GPU and NVMe device (p2pdma):

 We can use BARs on a PCI device for the target of DMA.
+According the p2pdma, One device needs to present a memory BAR, and the other one accesses it.
+In GDS, GPU provides its BAR and the NVMe Engine accesses the physical address which the kernel mapped into thru the GPU's BAR.
 ```

 ```